 That’s where you come in.

-You care about your audience and are willing to do the hard work for them.
+You care about your audience and are willing to work hard for them.

 First, you need to find all the content that fits your topic.

-When you say you’ve assembled the best content out there, you need to be sure that you didn’t miss anything.
+When you say you’ve assembled the best content out there, and ensure you didn’t miss anything.

-As soon as you miss one great resource, readers will doubt that you were as thorough as you had claimed.
+As soon as you miss one great resource, readers will doubt you were as thorough as you claimed.

 Second, you need to review all the content.

-And I’m not talking about skimming the content.
-Do you think a movie critic just skips through a movie to review it?
+And we’re not talking about skimming the content.
+Do you think a movie critic skips through a movie to review it?

 Never.
 You shouldn’t either.

 It might seem like hard work, and it is.
-This is the main source of value of your curated content.
+This is the main source of value for your curated content.

-If you don’t review every piece of content you’re considering thoroughly, your final result won’t be as valuable to your reader.
+If you don’t thoroughly review every piece of content you’re considering, your final result won’t be as valuable to your reader.